Treating Zolpidem Addiction

 It can be difficult to figure out whether someone you care about is struggling with an addiction, and if so, how you can best help them.
 If your loved one has a prescription for zolpidem, it can be even more difficult to identify whether there’s a problem and how to help.

 As a relatively commonly used sleeping medication, zolpidem (brand name: Ambien) is often seen as non-addictive and harmless.
-However, numerous case reports and reviews have identified that zolpidem can indeed lead to abuse, dependence, and severe withdrawal symptoms 2, 4-6, 8, 10-11.
+However, numerous case reports and reviews have identified that the drug can indeed lead to abuse, dependence, and severe withdrawal symptoms 2, 4-6, 8, 10-11.

 Is Zolpidem Dangerous?